 Introducing a New Dog

-7 tips for a successful meeting)
+7 tips for a successful Introduction

 Animals that live in groups, like dogs, establish relationships, through which the individuals involved interact and live together.
 The roles that the individuals play within the relationship can change with each new day or situation.
 These relationships also take time to build, so proper introductions are important to help the dogs adjust to one another and start to build on their relationship.

 1: Introduce one dog at a time

 If you have more than one resident dog in your household, it may be best to introduce the resident dogs to the new dog one at a time.
 Two or more resident dogs may have a tendency to “gang up”; on the newcomer.

 2: Choose a Neutral Location

 If adopting a new dog from a shelter, we recommend bringing your resident dog with you to the shelter and introducing the dogs before adopting.
 Take the dogs for a walk starting out approximately 10-15 feet apart, slowly allow the dogs to get closer together but do not allow them to meet while the handlers are holding the leashes.
 Give simple commands and offer food rewards often throughout the walk.

--Be Aware of Body Postures
+3: Be Aware of Body Postures

--Taking the Dogs Home
+4: Taking the Dogs Home

-When the dogs seem to be tolerating each other without fearful or aggressive responses and the investigative greeting behaviors have tapered off, you can take them home to your backyard or to a Longmont Humane Society, 9595 Nelson Road, Longmont, CO 80501 303-772- 1232 www.longmonthumane.org friend’s neutral back yard.
+When the dogs seem to be tolerating each other without fearful or aggressive responses and the investigative greeting behaviors have tapered off, you can take them home to your backyard or to a friend’s neutral backyard.
 Bring both dogs into the yard and, when they are ignoring each other and perhaps sniffing around the yard, drop the leashes.
 Allow the dogs to investigate the yard and each other without interference from the handlers on the ends of the leashes.

 Carefully watch the body language as described above.
 Hackles, or the raised hair along a dog’s back, are an involuntary response to excitement, arousal, fear, anxiety, or any other number of emotions.
 Hackles alone can’t tell you whether or not a dog is concerned about the other and they may calm over time.
 Keep an eye out for other concerning body postures coupled with hackles before intervening.
 If you are concerned about the body language, the handlers can pick up the ends of the leashes and move in opposite directions to move the dogs away from one another.

 Giving the new dog the chance to enter the home first can often diffuse territorial issues.
-After the new dog has explored the home, bring the new dog into a large room, on leash, to prevent the dogs from having an initial meeting in the home in a narrow hallway or entryway and then bring the resident dog into the same room, on leash.
+After the new dog has explored the home, bring the new dog into a large room, on a leash, to prevent the dogs from having an initial meeting in the home in a narrow hallway or entryway, and then bring the resident dog into the same room, also on a leash.
 When the dogs are not focused on each other, drop the leashes and allow both dogs to further investigate the room and each other.

 Be patient.
 Bringing a new dog home requires that everyone make some adjustments, especially your current pets.
 And it will take time for your dogs to build a comfortable relationship.

 This means observing their behavior toward each other when the door bell rings, when a squirrel is seen outside the window and other such exciting circumstances.
 It is okay to crate your new dog when you cannot supervise, even if the resident dog is allowed free roam.
 It is best to place the crated dog in a room behind a closed door away from the other dog so they cannot “talk” to each other through the crate door.

--Introducing Puppies to Adult Dogs
+6: Introducing Puppies to Adult Dogs

 Adult dogs that aren’t well socialized, or that have a history of fighting with other dogs, may attempt to set limits with more aggressive behaviors, such as biting, which could harm the puppy.
 For this reason, a puppy shouldn’t be left alone with an adult dog.
 Crating the puppy when alone will keep everyone safe and benefit housetraining.

 🆘: When to Get Help